 5. API Aggregation for Social Engagement

+Examples: Postano.
+API Workflow: Pulls data from multiple APIs to push to a visual output (dashboard).
+Monetization: Private billing.
 These services are a cross between types 2, 3 and 4.
 The idea is along the lines of how creative agencies are using APIs, but more focused on fostering audience engagement perhaps in response to a PR campaign, rather than woven into the campaign delivery.
 These aggregators may use APIs to draw in specific account social media feeds and business intelligence sources alongside broader content feeds in order to identify opportunities for audience engagement.
 Like other players seeking to consolidate their market potential, Postano has recently updated its user interface but its' website pricing pages remain coy about the business model, offering to demo the product to interested leads.
-These services may have some difficulty truly scaling as there may be some tweaking involved dependent on individual customer or campaign needs, hence the private billing approach.
+These services may have some difficulty truly Scaling as there may be some tweaking involved dependent on individual customer or campaign needs, hence the private billing approach.

 6. Choice and Recommendation Engines